Other methods for concentration measurement

 Refractometry

 The refractometer determines the refractive index of solutions and solid substances to measure concentration.
 The determination of the refractive index is based on the refraction of light, which is reflected or refracted by a liquid.
-Depending on the type and concentration of dissolved substances, the light is refracted differently.
+Depending on the type and concentration of the dissolved substances, the light is refracted differently.

 Radiometry